IndrajeetPatil/ggstatsplot/README.md

 ## `ggcorrmat`

-`ggcorrmat` makes correlalograms (a matrix of correlation coefficients) with minimal amount of code.
+`ggcorrmat` makes a correlalogram (a matrix of correlation coefficients) with minimal amount of code.
 Just sticking to the defaults itself produces publication-ready correlation matrices.